DaVikingMan/FalconXOS/README.md

 <br>
 -Full support for macOs(as for now FalconXOS only supports windows and Linux)
 <br>
-Note : Terminal doesnt refer to the app but refers to a standalone terminal which will come up when executing the terminal command in the app's menu.
+Note : Operating Shell doesn't refer to FalconXOS but refers to a standalone terminal which will come up when executing the terminal command in the app's menu.

 # Some FAQS